gelven4sec/NotPetyaAgain/README.md

 ## How does it work

 ### Boot
-*This repository does only contain the UEFI application, not the loader. (actually the `scripts` folder contain a minimalist loader in python)*
+*This repository does only contain the UEFI application, not the loader. (actually the `scripts` folder contain a minimalist loader in python that I used for testing)*

-NotPetya Again, when compiled gives you EFI image from which 86_64 computer's UEFI firmware can boot from.
-Only 86_64 because the code does only support this architecture, like `rdrand` intel instruction for entropy source.
+NotPetya Again, when compiled gives you an EFI image from which 86_64 computer's UEFI firmware can boot from.
+Only 86_64 because the code does only support this architecture.
+(For entropy source, I use the `rdrand` intel instruction, which is only available on x86/x86_64).

-So in my case I'm overwriting the Windows Boot Manager with my EFI image.

 ### Partition destruction